PavelMinin/homework/src/home_work_3/README.txt

 TASK 12**
 ========================================================================================================================

+in progress...

+There is huge logical mistake: || - like an OR operator, but not like an abs operator.

 class LexemeAnalyzer (pkg calcs.additional) - special class for lexical analyze of math expression (String). class CalculatorStringExpression (pkg calcs.additional) - new calculator, that uses class LexemeAnalyzer for dividing
                                 input string on a particular lexemes.
 After that it converts list of lexemes to reverse